dragonblade316/mods/readme.md

-this is the main branch make new branches for new modpacks
+this is just a repo that I store modpacks in for me and my friends